- WEBSITE ACCESSIBILITY & SEO, WHY ARE THEY IMPORTANT?

 If your church’s website doesn’t look right on a phone screen or loads really slow, do them a favor and let them know.
 Don’t be afraid to start the conversation.

-If you have a visual impairment and your favorite website has font that is difficult to read, send them a message and let them know.
+If you have a visual impairment and your favorite website has a font that is difficult to read, send them a message and let them know.

-For those of us to steward a website, let’s look at it through the lenses of our guests.
+For those of us who steward a website, let’s look at it through the lenses of our guests.
 How long does it take your site to load?
 Ask guests about their experience, then be willing to make one change today.